D4koon/MedianStats/README.md

 ### Features
 - Drop-notifier with sounds
   - Sounds can be customized
+  - Autocomplete for items (ctrl-j or with rightclick menue)
 - Read the stats of your character and merc
 - Optional: toggle-mode for items on the floor.
   - This means items are always shown or never shown
 - Optional: continue attacking when monster dies under cursor
 - Optional: Always activate /nopickup
+- Optional: Always run

 ![MedianStats AppPreview](/MedianStats/resources/AppPreview.png)